sqlxpert/stay-stopped-aws-rds-aurora/README.md

   [RDS-EVENT-0153](https://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/USER_Events.Messages.html#RDS-EVENT-0153)
   (Aurora database cluster).
   You do not need to set any opt-in or opt-out tags.
-As long as _you_, rather than _AWS_, started your database this time, Stay Stopped won't stop it.
+As long as _you_, rather than _AWS_, started your database this time, Stay-Stopped won't stop it.

 - Stopping stuff is inherently idempotent: keep trying until it is stopped!
   This tool tries every 9 minutes until the database is stopped, an unexpected